Here are 20 ways that you as an individual OR as a business can help a fellow human being in crisis TODAY!

 12. Help people to get active.

-A supportive person who wants to help you get healthy or active can make a huge difference to their outlook.
-Once they get started, it can have profound effects.
+A supportive person who wants to help you get healthy or active can make a huge difference in their outlook.
+Once they get started, it can have a profound effect.

 13. Do a chore or task.

-Something small or big, like cleaning up or washing a car or doing the dishes or cutting a lawn.
+Something small or big, like cleaning up or washing a car or doing the dishes, cutting a lawn or picking up some groceries.

 14. Send a nice email.